theprasant/skittenhub-discord-bot/README.md

 	- `guildId`: Your server ID (required only if you want to deploy the slash commands only in your server)
 	- `codeLog` and `errorLog`: guild and channel ID for logging the generated coode and errors respectively
 	- `allowedGuilds`: List of IDs of guilds you allow to use the `.s cmd` and `/cmd` command.
 Set `allowedGuilds` as an empty array to allow in all guilds.
-	- Create a new folder with name `playground` at the root of the project.
-It will be used to store temporary files. (risky, optional, only add if your use case needs it and the bot doesn't have too many users)
 5. **Deploy the bot**
 	- To deploy globally:
 	```pwsh